dynamicflying/website/README.md

 - `utils`: utility functions used by the website.

 There are two persistent branches:
-- `main`: serves as the staging, and is automatically previewed [here](https://dynamicflying.github.io/preview/dynamicflying/website/branch/main)
+- `main`: serves as the staging, and is automatically previewed [here](https://main--dynamicflying.netlify.app/)
-- `stable`: serves as the production branch, and is automatically deployed on GitHub Pages on hte official website domain
+- `stable`: serves as the production branch, and is automatically deployed on GitHub Pages on the official website domain

-When opening a PR, a preview will be automatically deployed to GitHub Pages, and a link will be posted in the PR: this is a way to test the cahnges before merging them to `main`.
+When opening a PR, a preview will be automatically deployed to Netlify, and a link will be posted in the PR: this is a way to test the cahnges before merging them to `main`.

 ### Running